UdaraJayawardena/nestjs-user-api/README.md

 ## Run with Docker Compose
 Before running on Docker, configure the required environment variables.

-1. Create a Root Folder for both user-service and tweet-service.
+1. Create a root folder for both the user-service and tweet-service.

-2. Add the docker-compose.yml file to that Folder
+2. Add the docker-compose.yml file to that folder.

-3. Make sure the docker-compose.yml file is outisde of both service folders
+3. Make sure the docker-compose.yml file is outside both service folders.

-4. Folder Structure will be Look like this
+4. The folder structure will look like this:
 ```bash
 ├── nestjs-micro-backend # Root folder
 │ ├── nestjs-user-api # User API service